dendronhq/dendron-site/vault/dendron.faq.md

 The short answer currently is _not very well_ 😅

--   if two schemas overlap between different vaults, the last schema wins
+-   If two schemas overlap between different vaults, the last schema wins.
--   schema imports don't currently work x-vault
+-   Schema imports don't currently work x-vault.

 What this will be in the future:

--   schemas should only work on the vault that they are declared in, and you can have an option to specify (in `dendron.yml` if you want a schema to be global)
+-   Schemas should only work on the vault that they are declared in, and you can have an option to specify (in `dendron.yml`) if you want a schema to be global.
--   schema imports should work xvault (import syntax will be `{vaultName}.{schemaName}`)
+-   Schema imports should work x-vault (import syntax will be `{vaultName}.{schemaName}`).

 ## Vaults